-VVDN Technologies and Axiado Collaborate on Open Compute Platform Compliant data center and Telco O-RAN servers
+VVDN Technologies and Axiado Collaborate on Open Compute Platform Compliant Data Center and Telco O-RAN Servers

 Key Collaboration Highlights

-- OCP Summit 2023 demonstration: VVDN will demonstrate the OCP-compliant a Host Processor Module (HPM) family powered by Axiado's TCU.
+- OCP Global Summit demonstration: VVDN will demonstrate the OCP-compliant host processor module (HPM) family powered by Axiado's TCU.

 - VVDN's OCP-compliant HPM family: VVDN is committed to building a comprehensive family of HPM reference designs for OEMs based on the OCP standard, all set to interoperate seamlessly with Axiado's TCU technology.